The Killing of a Chinese Bookie: Production

+Cassavetes and Martin Scorsese came up with the idea for the film together in one night, and Cassavetes then further developed it on his own, inspired by Arthur Penn's movie Mickey One, The Family Rico, and Elaine May's Mikey and Nicky.

 For a restaurant scene late in the film, Cassavetes invited a number of prominent Hollywood studio executives to play extras, but then deliberately removed all their faces from the final cut.
+Cassell related a story of when he and Cassavetes were being robbed at gunpoint, but Cassavetes diffused the situation by offering the robber ice cream and an job in his new film (Bookie), which he accepted.

 David Bowie sat in on much of the shoot, and is visible in some club audience footage.
 Cassavetes had a high opinion of Bowie as an actor and held his 1983 film Merry Christmas, Mr. Lawrence, with co-star Ryuichi Sakamoto, as one of his favorite contemporary films.

 Release

 The film's original release, at 135 minutes in length, was a commercial disappointment and the film was pulled from distribution after only seven days.
 At a May 17, 2008, George Eastman House screening in Rochester, Gazzara said he "hated" the original cut; "it's too long", he had told Cassavetes.

 Eventually, Cassavetes decided to re-edit the film, and it was re-released in 1978 in a new 108-minute cut.
 The 1978 version is the one that has been in general release since that time, though both versions of the film were issued in The Criterion Collection's John Cassavetes: Five Films box set, marking the first appearance of the 1976 version since its original release.

-True to Cassavetes' form, the 108-minute version is not just a simple edit of the 135-minute version.
+True to Cassavetes's form, the 108-minute version is not just a simple edit of the 135-minute version.
 The order of several scenes has been changed, there are different edits of a few scenes, and there are a few segments unique to the 108-minute version.
 The bulk of the cutting in the 1978 version removed many of the nightclub routines that were in the 1976 version.